 - Social Media and IT policy

-In terms of your contracts of employment, you should always issue a contract within 8 weeks of the employee starting although it is good to get into the practice of issuing these just before the start date.
-We always advise our clients to put themselves in their employee’s shoes, would you work for a company that didn’t issue a contract?
+In terms of your contracts of employment, you should always issue a contract within 8 weeks of the employee starting.
+However, it is good to get into the practice of issuing these just before the start date.
+Outsourced HR services can make it easier for you to provide staff their contracts in time.
+We always advise our clients to put themselves in their employee’s shoes.
+Would you work for a company that didn’t issue a contract?

 Other things to make sure you cover in your contracts are:-